 Concern 5: A beauty shop?
 Really?

-called Heartlake City.
+Yeah, I can’t entirely endorse that one.
+And I don’t love that the “town” is called Heartlake City.
 (What, Sparkleville was taken?.)
 If you’re going to grab a LEGO Friends kit for a

 girl in your life, and want something a little more gender-neutral than a beauty shop or a fashion design studio, consider the Veterinary Clinic, the City Park Cafe, or my favorites: the Invention Workshop and the Treehouse.

 I’m on the fence about the Olivia’s big purple LEGO convertible which even a drag queen would call over-the-top, but at least Olivia has the tools she needs to wash it herself.

 And in fairness, I must say that my girls do love that LEGO Friends Fashion Design Studio.
 Especially when my little one has “Emma” at the laptop, and says she’s a writer like mommy.
 (Sniff.)
 I guess that’s what I mean by all the creative play opportunities–LEGO says she’s a fashion designer, but your kid can turn her into a novelist.

 Or, as my five year-old goes, she’s a novelist who then has a sword fight and rides off on a rocket ship.

 Concern 6: What the heck are they wearing?

 All things being equal, I wish the LEGO Friends didn’t have breasts or waistlines or mini skirts.
 While they’re not provocative, I do wish they were a little more you know…LEGO-like and a little less Barbie.